woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 3.2.3 - 2017-11-02 =
+* Fix - Fixed a conflict with some slider plugins due to sanitization of archive/term descriptions.
+* Fix - Fixed a flexslider bug when there is only 1 image on the product page (no gallery).
+* Fix - Prevent potential notices when someone extends product tabs wrongly.
+* Fix - Fixed display of shipping calculator under some conditions.

 = 3.2.2 - 2017-10-31 =
 * Fix - Properly escape commas when exporting products to CSV.